Corns – painful little buggers!

 The ‘to-do’ and ‘not-to-do’

 Reducing the risk of developing corns in the first place is ideal.
 Offloading pressure areas on the sole with orthotics, and using gel/silicone toe separators may be just enough to eliminate the development of corns.
 If, however, you find yourself struggling with corns you already have, there are some things you can do to help.
 First, please avoid using blades or scrubbing at the corns to remove them.
 Corn pads are popular and may provide some relief, and these also contain Salicylic Acid, which may reduce the corn’s size.
 However, if you have diabetes or any other condition which may impede the sensation in your feet, you may want to reconsider using these.
 The risk of a burn from salicylic acid increases with the reduction in foot sensation.
 Picking out corns with your fingers may help in the short term, but also increases the risk of infection and injury.

 Seeing or reaching corns can also be difficult; seeing out the help of an advanced foot care nurse or chiropodist is your best option.
-These professionals can easily visualize the corns, as well has care for them with specially designed and sterilized instruments.
+The professionals at our St. Catharines foot clinic can easily visualize the corns, as well has care for them with specially designed and sterilized instruments.
 DIY surgery is never a good idea.

 Padding and off-loading options

 The term ‘off-loading’ essentially means to ‘take the load off’ – the bony areas of the foot.
 Custom orthotics may be an excellent way to help reduce the development of corns on the sole.
 When shopping for orthotics, be sure you feel comfortable with the provider, and that they assess your feet and gait, and listen to your needs.
 Orthotics are expensive, and should never be painful to wear.
 Don’t be afraid to return to your orthotist if you have concerns – they want you to be happy with your purchase, too.